Gun show loophole: Contributing events

-After the July 2012 Aurora, Colorado shooting in Colorado, the October 2012 Azana Spa shooting in Wisconsin, and the December 2012 Sandy Hook Elementary School shooting in Connecticut, state and local debates regarding the gun show loophole resumed.
-After the Aurora shooting, then president of the NRA, David Keene, said that such tragedies are often exploited by the media and politicians.
+After the July 2012 Aurora, Colorado shooting in Colorado, the October 2012 Azana Spa shooting in Wisconsin, and the December 2012 Sandy Hook Elementary School shooting involving weapons legally purchased and owned by the shooter's mother, debates regarding the gun show loophole resumed.
+After the Aurora shooting, then-president of the NRA, David Keene, said that such tragedies are often exploited by the media and politicians.
 He said, "Colorado has already closed the so-called 'loophole' and the killer didn't buy his guns at a gun show."
 The handgun in the Azana Spa shooting was purchased legally in a private transaction, not at a gun show.

-The Sandy Hook shooter used weapons legally purchased and owned by his mother.
+After the Charleston church shooting in 2015 raised the topic of background checks, former president Obama took executive actions in effort to close the gun show loophole.
+In accordance with The Brady Act and certain state's laws, licensed gun dealers may complete firearm sales with an incomplete background check after three days.
+The result of the background check in this case is technically referred to as a default proceed, which does not involve a private sale.
+The perpetrator was prohibited from purchasing a firearm but was able to complete the purchase of a gun used in the attack through a licensed seller when his background check remained incomplete after the required three day waiting period.
+After the Charleston attack, the three day default proceed provision also came to be known as a Charleston loophole.
+In a statement during the aftermath of the shooting, former FBI Director James Comey told reporters the shooter should have been denied, but the data was added incorrectly into the (NICS) database.